Self-governance: Background

 This principle has been explored in philosophy for centuries, with figures in ancient Greek philosophy such as Plato positing that self-mastery is necessary for true freedom.
 Plato believed that individuals or groups cannot achieve freedom unless they govern their own pleasures and desires, and instead will be in a state of enslavement.
 He states that self-mastery is the ability to be one's own master, it means being able to control one's own impulses and desires, rather than being controlled by them.
 Accordingly, this principle is not only a fundamental moral freedom but also as a necessary condition of political freedom and by extension the freedom and autonomy of any political structure.

 John Locke further developed this idea, arguing that genuine freedom requires cognitive self-discipline and self-government.
 He believed that man's capacity for self-governance is the source of all freedom.
 He believed that freedom is not a possession but an action, that is, it is not something that you have but something you do.
 Locke proposes that rationality is the key to true agency and autonomy, and that political governance is enabled by the governing of one's own judgement.
 His political philosophy was a prominent influence on Immanuel Kant, and was later taken up in part by the Founding Fathers of the United States.

 The nature of self-governance, that freedom relies upon self-regulation, has further been explored by contemporary academics Gilles Deleuze, Michel Foucault, Judith Butler, William E. Connolly, and others.

 Self-governance is not just a philosophical concept but also a practical one.
 It can be seen in various forms such as self-regulation, self-control, self-management and self-leadership.
 It is an important concept in the fields of management, leadership, and governance, and is seen as a key to achieving personal and organizational goals.
 Self-governance can also be seen in the context of community and society, where it refers to the ability of individuals to take responsibility for their own actions and the actions of their community.

 Additionally, self-governance is also closely related to the concept of self-determination.
 Self-determination refers to the idea that individuals and groups have the right to govern themselves, to make decisions about their own lives and to determine their own future and political status without outside interference.
 This concept is closely linked to the idea of self-governance because it emphasizes the importance of individuals and groups being able to take control of their own lives and to make decisions about their own future.
 It is also closely linked to the idea of autonomy, which refers to the ability of individuals and groups to make decisions for themselves, without external influence or control.

+According to Adam Przeworski, ideals of self-government have run into logical, practical, and political problems.
+He has argued that perfect self-government is difficult to achieve due to: